In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

 *.pages.dev subdomain), your project can be deleted in the project’s settings.

 - Go back to the Account Home or use the drop-down menu at the top of the dashboard.

 - Remove your project by selecting your Pages project > Settings > Delete project.

 Advanced project settings

-In the Settings section, you can configure advanced settings, such as changing your project name, updating your git configuration, or updating your build command or build directory.
+In the Settings section, you can configure advanced settings, such as changing your project name, updating your git configuration, or updating your build command, build directory or environment variables.

 You can use to manage access to your deployment previews.
 By default, these deployment URLs are public.
 Enabling the access policy will restrict viewing project deployments to your Cloudflare account.